net234/ESPEEDOMUS/README.md

 this vestion include :
 - full reporting of change to BOX eedomus
 - mini web server on SonOff to change it manualy
-- accept change from BOX to son off
+- accept change from BOX to sonoff
 - Tested with sonoff V1.0 and sonoff V1.1